Do startup investors care about how employees are treated where they invest?

 - There’s no appetite for harassment, etc. It’s not remotely OK, but 5+ years ago, some VCs would provide a partial pass here in some cases.
 It’s hard to imagine that happening today with any pattern of harassment, etc.

 And when these checks turn up concerns, VCs do worry.
-Last week, I literally was on a back-door reference call for a $250m+ valuation investment (not a company where I am an investor) where a late-stage VC did not invest just for this reason.
+Not too long ago, I literally was on a back-door reference call for a $250m+ valuation investment (not a company where I am an investor) where a late-stage VC did not invest just for this reason.

 And early-stage VCs are always thinking about “Do I want to work with this CEO for the next 10+ years?”
 That’s how long it takes to get a return, and the early days often involve a lot of time working directly with a CEO.
 Few seed-stage VCs I know will invest in a CEO they don’t personally want to work with.
 (Later stage investing becomes more purely transactional).